 Defying the odds

 Dr. Rosenfield initially met the family at the Chelmsford Pediatric Specialty Center where she examined Michaela and reviewed her medical history.
-“Michaela then came to Tufts Children's Hospital for additional screening tests including a transcranial Doppler ultrasound and blood work.
+“Michaela then came to Tufts Medical Center for additional screening tests including a transcranial Doppler ultrasound and blood work.
 She saw our pediatric ophthalmologist because she had failed an eye exam,” Dr. Rosenfield said.
 Vision problems can be a symptom of sickle cell disease as can fatigue, recurring pain, infection, poor growth and kidney problems.

 Because Michaela’s parents expressed interest in transplantation, they were tested for HLA (human leukocyte antigen) types which are the proteins—or markers—used to genetically match patients with bone marrow donors.
 They returned home to Woburn with instructions to swab the inside cheeks of Michaela’s siblings Danisha, 9 and Elijah, 4.
 These samples were sent to a laboratory for typing.